The Orchid DApp

 Note that moving funds from your deposit to your balance or withdrawing from your deposit will require you to unlock the funds in your deposit, which can be done using the “warn” feature and requires a 24 hour cool-off period before being made available.

 Orchid DApp FAQs

 Why do I need a new Ethereum wallet?
 Why can’t I use my main wallet?

-While you could use your primary Ethereum wallet that you typically use for other Ethereum applications, we do not recommend it if you are seeking privacy with Orchid.
-The main reason is that using Orchid results in on chain payments flowing from your wallet to the Orchid nanopayment contract, and then on to VPN providers selling bandwidth.
-Ethereum on-chain analytics can easily link payments to/from the nanopayment smart contract and then to providers.
-If the source of the funds comes from your personal Ethereum wallet linked to other services, anyone using Etherscan would be able to see that you used Orchid and sent payments to VPN providers, when the occasional Orchid nanopayment system issues a winning ticket.
+While you could use your primary Ethereum wallet, we do not recommend it if you are seeking privacy with Orchid.
+Using Orchid results in on-chain payments flowing from your wallet to the Orchid nanopayment contract, and then on to VPN providers selling bandwidth.
+Ethereum on-chain analytics can easily link payments to/from the nanopayment smart contract, and then to providers.
+If the source of the funds comes from your personal Ethereum wallet, anyone using Etherscan would be able to see that you used Orchid and sent payments to VPN providers whenever the Orchid nanopayment system issues a winning ticket.

 Why should I trust a big exchange with my personal info?
 Would a decentralized exchange that doesn’t store my personal info be better?

 While a decentralized exchange does not store personal information that could link your source of funds to your identity, a decentralized exchange does typically require an Ethereum account with some sort of crypto such as ETH, which has its own history of transactions.
 If that ETH or wallet is linked to your identity, then the source of funds could be linked through the DEX back to your originating Ethereum wallet.